-Recently I read a blog by another “breast cancer bandit” — someone who’s turned away from “standard western care” — who is forging a new life for herself and I’m not kidding: she’s changing a lot about how she spends her time, what she eats and doesn’t eat, how often she exercises, who she’s friends with, the supplements she takes, and I’ve got to assume it works for her.
+Recently I read a blog by another “breast cancer bandit” — someone who’s turned away from “standard Western care” — who is forging a new life for herself and I’m not kidding: she’s changing a lot about how she spends her time, what she eats, how often she exercises, who she’s friends with, the supplements she takes, and I’ve got to assume it works for her.

 Me?
-I’ve changed a fair amount of what I eat and don’t eat, my exercise, supplements, and the like.
-But I’ve changed in a more moderate way.
-I can say this with certainty because I just had a small, but very tasty, helping of brie and crackers … the antithesis of a nutrient dense approach to long-term survival.
+I’ve changed a fair amount of what I eat and don’t eat, my exercise routine, supplements, and the like.
+But I’ve changed more moderately.
+I can say this with certainty because I just had a small, but very tasty, helping of brie and crackers … the antithesis of a nutrient-dense approach to long-term survival.

 Let me be clear: I don’t want to pick on this girl or negate her life changes.
-There are women who will benefit by what she’s written.
-But there are woman, like me, who will wonder if we’re doing enough.
+Some women will benefit from what she’s written.
+But there are women, like me, who will wonder if we’re doing enough.
 And what do we really mean by “enough”?
 That’s how I came to write this entry.

-I grew up in the white-bread 60s, when TV dinners were lapped up as if they were gourmet meals and Hamburger Helper made its way to our parents pantries.
-The first meal I served a guest in my first home away from parents’, was beef stew with dumplings.
+I grew up in the white-bread 60s when TV dinners were lapped up as gourmet meals and Hamburger Helper made its way to our parents’ pantries.
+The first meal I served a guest in my first home away from my parent’s, was beef stew with dumplings.
 Back then, I thought it was classy.
-My mom had taught me how to make it and since this was during the “hippy years” it had the advantage of being a meal I could cook in one pot: an essential when you’re living in a garage with a single-burner hot plate.
+And since this was during the “hippy years” it had the advantage of being a meal I could cook in one pot: an essential when you’re living in a garage with a single-burner hot plate.

 As I got older, my tastes and cooking skills changed and (I hope) improved although I didn’t turn to organic foods until after my first diagnosis of breast cancer in 2000.
 Back then I thought buying organic would be all I’d need to do.
-In 2006, with a second (DCIS) breast “cancer”, I realized I had to be more picky about which organic foods I made (let’s just say I learned that an organic pizza isn’t any healthier for you than a non-organic one if you’re trying to ward off breast cancer).
+In 2006, with a second (DCIS) breast “cancer”, I realized I had to be pickier about which organic foods I made (let’s just say I learned that an organic pizza isn’t any healthier for you than a non-organic one if you’re trying to ward off breast cancer).
 So I refined my cooking further by dropping most processed foods and turning to organic meats, dairy, grains, fruits, and nuts.
-By the time my third breast cancer came ’round, I panicked.
+By the time my third breast cancer came around, I panicked.
 All my adjustments hadn’t eliminated the underlying problem.
-I turned to juicing and eating nutrient dense recipes: no meats, no dairy, no processed foods, all organic veggies and fruits, whole grains, nuts, legumes, and vats of supplements.
+I turned to vegetable and fruit juicing and ate nutrient-dense recipes: no meats, no dairy, no processed foods, whole grains, nuts, legumes, and vats of supplements.

-After my third diagnosis of breast cancer I was convinced I’d stay with a nutrient dense diet and everything that meant.
-We got all the CDs and books of Dr. Joel Fuhrman, and we watched and read them all.
+After my third diagnosis of breast cancer, I was convinced I’d stay with a nutrient-dense diet and everything that meant.
+We bought the CDs and books of Dr. Joel Fuhrman and watched and read them all.
 I made recipes from his website as well as his books and I stuck with it for about three months.
 Then I began to stray because — and I mean no offense to the good doctor — the recipes were all tasting alike.
 In short, I got bored eating the same flavors over and over again.
 I tried different recipes looking for ones with some pizzazz, and the closest I got was his Thai Curry recipe which takes hours to make.
-Cruelly (for Dr. F.) I had found a recipe for Thai Curry years before which contained all nutrient dense ingredients and which took about 1/4th the time to prepare.
+Cruelly (for Dr. F.) I had found a recipe for Thai Curry years before which contained all nutrient-dense ingredients and took about 1/4th the time to prepare.
 That was the door through which I began to escape Dr. Fuhrman’s regimen.

-And then came a nail I didn’t expect to hit: I read the doctor’s October 2012 post about Breast Cancer Awareness.
+That door led to something I didn’t expect: I read the doctor’s October 2012 post about Breast Cancer Awareness.
 He started with an excellent point: how many of us aren’t really aware of breast cancer?
-I’ve resisted “breast cancer awareness”, and the focus it gets in October.
-It’s as if I’m a breast cancer survivor in October and during the other months I guess everyone forgets.
+It’s as if breast cancer exists in October and during the other months, I guess everyone forgets.

-In any case I liked Dr. Fuhrman’s opening comments so much that I read the whole article in which he references the results of a clinical trial in support of what he was writing.
+In any case, I liked Dr. Fuhrman’s opening comments so much that I read the whole article in which he references the results of a clinical trial in support of what he was writing.
 Then I did what most readers probably don’t do: I read the study he referenced and, in so doing, I found that Dr. Fuhrman had cherry-picked his “datum”.
-The point he was making wasn’t strengthened by the study, except it looks good within the body of the text to see reference to a study which contains the word you’re using.
+The point he was making wasn’t strengthened by the study, except it looks good within the body of the text to see a reference to a study that contains the word you’re using.
 And that’s pretty much what he’d done.
-With that I lost at more belief in what the man has to say.
-Well … I have to admit … the fact that he charges for use of his website and tries to sell cancer patients healing products,makes him seem to me a profiteer preying on those of us looking for assurance that we’ll be alive until we die a natural death.
+With that, I lost too much belief in what the man had to say.
+Well … I have to admit … the fact that he charges for the use of his website and tries to sell cancer patients healing products, makes him seem to me like a profiteer preying on those of us looking for assurance that we’ll be alive until we die a natural death.
+I should have focused on that sooner than I did.

-So I spread my wings a bit.
+So I spread my wings.
 I started to think about what diet made sense to me and which I could stay with over the long term.
 I’m still in the middle of this, but here’s what I’ve found:

 • I have very little problem not eating red meat but I still like chicken and fish;